• Guides

 PRESSURE + FLOW

-The chart below represents some typical jetter pressure and flow values
+The chart below represents some typical drain jetter pressure and flow values

 MOTOR FUEL PSI (PRESSURE) GPM (FLOW) PIPE SIZE